makerdao-dux/govpollingdb-postgres/README.md

 docker cp <YOUR_CONTAINER_ID>:/gpdb.sql .
 ```

 4. Make a TAR backup of the database.
-This is copied to the filesystem and restored between tests for the Governance Portal
+This is copied to the filesystem and restored between tests for the Governance Portal.
+You may need to delete the file if it already exists.

 ```
 docker exec -it postgres-vulcan2x-arbitrum pg_dump -F t database > gpdb.tar -U user